hugivar/hugiOS/packages/tools/cli/README.md

 ### Value Prop Explained
 Set of commands for commander.
 Usually follows the pattern of parent.Child

-1.This function would be called in the non-interactive environment as: pnpm cli parent child
+1. This function would be called in the non-interactive environment as: pnpm cli parent child
-2. This enables grouping to occur so you can have parent.Another, which is called as pnpm cli parent another
+2. Next, the value prop enables grouping to occur so you can have parent.Another, which is called as pnpm cli parent another

 ## Inquirer Setup